zachmitch/zachmitch.github.io/_posts/2023-01-30-trading-journal.md

 Major positions:  <span style="color:green">N/A </span><span style="color:red"> MPW, IWM, QQQ</span>

-I reseigned myself to my thesis last week.
+I reseigned myself to my short thesis last week.
 I am bearish and will commit to it.
 Positioned with puts, the nearest expiry in June OpEx 2023.
 I will now train on futures (sim) for a while, probably months, and develop the daytrading techniques while hopefully my bearish outlook pays off.
-Simplicity, no longer have to worry.
+When swinging, I will only touch Indices and sectors (save for MPW, which I think there is ample evidence of a possible fraud/bankrupcty/major re-rating)  Simplicity, no longer have to worry.

 **Key Events Today**